Faithful Differentiable Reasoning with Reshuffled Region-based Embeddings: Abstract

 \section{Abstract}

-Methods for knowledge graph (KG) completion need to capture semantic regularities and use these regularities to infer plausible knowledge that is not explicitly stated.
-Most embedding-based methods are opaque in the kinds of regularities they can capture, although region-based KG embedding models have emerged as a more transparent alternative.
-By modeling relations as geometric regions in high-dimensional vector spaces, such models can explicitly capture semantic regularities in terms of the spatial arrangement of these regions.
-Unfortunately, existing region-based approaches are severely limited in the kinds of rules they can capture.
-We argue that this limitation arises because the considered regions are defined as the Cartesian product of two-dimensional regions.
-As an alternative, in this paper, we propose \modelName, a simple model based on ordering constraints that can faithfully capture a much larger class of rule bases than existing approaches.
-Moreover, the embeddings in our framework can be learned by a monotonic Graph Neural Network (GNN), which effectively acts as a differentiable rule base.
-This approach has the important advantage that embeddings can be easily updated as new knowledge is added to the KG.
-At the same time, since the resulting representations can be used similarly to standard KG embeddings, our approach is significantly more efficient than existing approaches to differentiable reasoning.
+Knowledge graph (KG) embedding methods learn geometric representations of entities and relations to predict plausible missing knowledge.
+These representations are typically assumed to capture rule-like inference patterns.
+However, our theoretical understanding of which inference patterns can be captured remains limited.
+Ideally, KG embedding methods should be expressive enough such that for any set of rules, there exist relation embeddings that exactly capture these rules.
+This principle has been studied within the framework of region-based embeddings, but existing models are severely limited in the kinds of rule bases that can be captured.
+We argue that this stems from the fact that entity embeddings are only compared in a coordinate-wise fashion.
+As an alternative, we propose \modelName, a simple model based on ordering constraints that can faithfully capture a much larger class of rule bases than existing approaches.
+Most notably, {\modelName} can capture bounded inference w.r.t.\ arbitrary sets of closed path rules.
+The entity embeddings in our framework can be learned by a Graph Neural Network (GNN), which effectively acts as a differentiable rule base.